c3lang/c3-web/src/content/docs/Language Fundamentals/functions.md

 C3 is not accommodating to this style; instead one should prefer `task::run_everything(some_object)`.
-Both the standard library and the design of the language instead follows the principle that functions are used whenever the system is mutating global data, whereas methods are used for mutating a particular value, or extracting data from it. `foo.add(bar)`, `foo.to_list()` and `foo.push(x)` are all good uses of methods.
+Both the standard library and the design of the language instead follows the principle that functions are used whenever the system is mutating global data, whereas methods are used for mutating a particular value or extracting data from it. `foo.add(bar)`, `foo.to_list()` and `foo.push(x)` are all good uses of methods.
 On the flip side, methods usage like `context.parse_data(data)`, `game.run(settings)` and `url.make_request()`